Why & how to step up with your story…

 Our brains, our bodies, our hearts and our emotions - we just love a good story.

 As we engage with trials and tribulations you share, and feel the suspense of your story, cortisol is stimulated in our brains.
 We produce oxytocin too as we identify with you and feel connected with your values shared with the story.
-With these wonder neurochemicals on board, we pay more attention and remember more, and if you ask us for something we are more likely to invest our money or time.
-(REF).
+Good narrative helps bring these wonder neurochemicals on board, we pay more attention and remember more, and if you ask us for something we are more likely to invest our money or time.

-Science tells us that the facts you present wrapped up in a story are 22 times more memorable (REF).
+Science tells us that the facts you present within in a story are 22 times more memorable (thanks to Cognitive psychologist Jerome Bruner).
 I'm not going to get into more science here (not my expertise - check out the extraordinary research in this space!), but it's clear that storytelling is a powerful part of being human.

 2. Your story is a gift